 Once the lab was over, we discussed again the three variables.
 The independent variable was the type of paper towel because it was what we were testing.
 We wanted to know which would hold more water.
 The dependent variable was the amount of water being absorbed.
 We know this because it was what we were measuring.
 It completely depended on the independent variable.
 The controlled variables were the same size paper towels, the amount of time they were submerged in water, the amount of time they dripped, the same amount of water each time, and so on.

 After completing this lab, have your students practice identifying the various types of variables using this freebie!

-Students read the science lab scenarios and then highlight the independent variable, the dependent variable, and the controlled variables different colors.
-Enter your information below and it’ll be sent to you immediately!
+Students read the science lab scenarios and then highlight the independent variable, the dependent variable, and the controlled variables in a different color.
+Click here to download it immediately FREE!